atomone-hub/genesis/README.md

-There comes a time when there is too much disagreement among community members about how to move forward, that it makes the most sense to have an alternative fork running on standby to prepare for all contingencies.
+There comes a time when there is too much disagreement among community members about how to move forward, that it makes the most sense to have an alternative fork running on standby to prepare for all contingencies, and also operating as political party base.

-This seems like a natural and necessary way to split the community to enable a diverse ecosystem of specialization and coopetition, without unnecessary friction--for as long as contrarians can stay within their respective zones and not disrupt others who wish to flee from you.
-Please respect the constitution.
+This seems like a natural and necessary way to split the community to enable a diverse ecosystem of specialization and coopetition and minimize friction.

 TODO: add more in the spirit of the Declaration of Independence 1776.

-For sake of bootstrapping we go straight into the plan, and segments of specifications to show the intended end goal is.
+For sake of bootstrapping we go straight into the plan, and show segments of specifications to show the intended end goal.

 # Objectives